hoodiehq/editorial/README.md

 This grey area of onboarding is one our team is looking to improve across the project so first – __please give as much feedback about this as possible__ (you can <a href="mailto:renrutnnej@gmail.com?Subject=I%20have%20onboarding%20feedback!">email Jenn right here</a>) but know that it’s an area we want to make better.

 There is a [Next steps](https://github.com/hoodiehq/editorial/issues?q=is%3Aissue+is%3Aopen+label%3A%22Next+steps%22) label in the [Issues section](https://github.com/hoodiehq/editorial/issues) for editorial contributions considered to be a little more involved than what we’d ask first time contributors to take on.
-Check those out to see if anything resonates.
+Check those out to see if anything resonates with you.

 ### If not, please feel free, empowered, and highly valued to [make suggestions](https://github.com/hoodiehq/editorial/issues/new) for contributions you’d like to see on the project.
-Your brand new and completely unique perspective is incredibly important to shaping this project.
+Your brand new and completely unique perspective is incredibly important to shape this project.

 ## Other essential resources